What first time homebuyers need to know about homeowners insurance when shopping for a policy to protect their new investment - their first house.

 Make sure that rebuild estimates are accurate and hashed out before you purchase your policy.
 Your insurance company will calculate your homes rebuild value, but you might not agree with their number.
 You can hire an independent appraiser to value your home.

 Accurate rebuild values will help you purchase the ideal coverage level.
-"It is important not to reduce those amounts or attempt to play games with coverage limits," warns Giulianti.
+"It's important not to reduce those amounts or attempt to play games with coverage limits," warns Giulianti.
 "If the homeowner needs the coverage after a catastrophe, a few extra dollars saved is not worth the ultimate price of being unable to rebuild."

 Remember that after natural disasters, building costs soar due to limited construction materials, labor shortages, and logistical difficulties.
 That can impact your home's replacement costs.
 You can purchase extended replacement cost coverage, which will cover additional charges.